Performance Bounds for Near-Field Velocity Estimation With Modular Linear Array: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} adoption of large-aperture arrays has given rise to a near-field (NF) channel model that assumes a spherical rather than planar wavefront.
 This makes the NF channel jointly dependent on the propagation direction and distance.
 Moreover, the curvature of the spherical wavefront encodes both radial and transverse motion, enabling the estimation of both velocity components using a monostatic array.
 Based on these estimated velocities, the target’s future direction and distance can be forecast.
 This is the key idea behind the predictive beamforming framework in \cite{predc2024}, where a maximum likelihood estimator (MLE) is employed for NF velocity sensing without requiring pilot signals.
 However, this pioneering work did not investigate fundamental performance bounds for velocity estimation.
-Reference \cite{crb2024giov} derived the Cramér–Rao bounds (CRBs) for both radial and transverse velocities for single-input muliple-output (SIMO) monostatic radarwhich differs from the predictive-beamforming framework considered here.
+Reference \cite{crb2024giov} derived the Cramér–Rao bounds (CRBs) for both radial and transverse velocities for single-input multiple-output (SIMO) monostatic radar, which differs from the predictive-beamforming framework considered here.

 Realizing beamforming with a large number of antennas poses significant challenges in both hardware and signal processing.
-To mitigate this issue, the modular linear array (MLA) architecture, consists of multiple collocated uniform linear array (ULA) modules, enable the construction of a larger effective aperture.
+To mitigate this issue, the modular linear array (MLA) architecture, which consists of multiple collocated uniform linear array (ULA) modules, enables the construction of a larger effective aperture.
 As illustrated in Fig.~\ref{fig:mod_array}, the modules are separated by inter-module spacing larger than the inter-element spacing, easing deployment on rooftops or building façades while extending the NF region \cite{Emil_modular,mod_multiple_AoA,mod_beam_focusing_Li,mod_first_Li}.
-Prior work on MLA has derived the CRBs for range and angle estimation \cite{crb_mod}, and the analysis was extended in \cite{crb_mod_nonuniform} to MLA with non-uniform inter-module spacing.
-However, the CRBs for NF velocity estimation using MLAs have not been reported in the literature.
+Prior work on MLA has derived the CRBs for range and angle estimation.
+Specifically, \cite{crb_mod} derives Cramér–Rao bounds (CRBs) for near-field bistatic sensing in widely-spaced multi-subarray MIMO, and quantifies how the array geometry and the TX–RX distance affect the best-achievable parameter-estimation accuracy under both a spherical-wave model and a hybrid spherical/planar-wave model.
+This analysis was extended in \cite{crb_mod_nonuniform} to MLAs with non-uniform inter-module spacing.
+However, CRBs for near-field velocity estimation with MLAs have not been reported in the literature.